keith-shep/etch-a-sketch/README.md

-This will recreate a etch a sketch program
+This will create a etch a sketch program